jorgemmsilva/wasp/clients/apiclient/docs/InfoResponse.md

 ### NewInfoResponse

-`func NewInfoResponse(l1Params L1Params, peeringURL string, publicKey string, version string, ) *InfoResponse`
+`func NewInfoResponse(peeringURL string, publicKey string, version string, ) *InfoResponse`

 NewInfoResponse instantiates a new InfoResponse object This constructor will assign default values to properties that have it defined,